tianyuduan/iLearn/CSconcepts/OOP.md

 const another = new Circle(1);
 ```

 You can not add a new property to an existing object constructor without modifying the constructor itself.
-All JavaScript objects inherit properties and methods from a prototype.
+All JavaScript objects inherit properties and methods from a prototype, thus, Each Object has a private property that holds a link to another object called its Prototype.

-All objects have a prototype function.
+That Prototype also has its own prototype and so on, until it points to null as its prototype.
+Null has no prototype, so acts as the final link to the **prototype chain**.

 The JavaScript prototype property allows you to add new properties to object constructors, doing so allows for faster object creation and it will apply it not only to the class, but also any current object instances of that class.
 Doing so also makes use of less copy & pasta code, no need to repeat certain functions each time, at instanitiation.